 If we are to fulfill our roles as Be There Dads, we must understand our children, and then see through their eyes.
 In particular, if we want to build strong relationships with them, we must live our lives so they see us as Be There Dads.
 If we want our children to talk to us, they must see us as trustworthy.
 If we want them to come to us for help, we must look like heroes.
 If we want them to listen to our advice, they must see us as having something to say.
 We must do more than just wear the hat and the shirt of a dad.
 We must show them that we can “coach the team.”
 If we want our children to think they can count on us, we must always be present.
 We must do the things that are important to them.

 So, how do you look?
 What do you really do?
 Can you see yourself through your child’s eyes?
 What does your child say about you to her playground posse?
 How does she describe you?
 Do you know?
 At the next back-to-school night, look more closely at the details in the picture she has carefully drawn of you.
 Perhaps you could ask her teacher how she describes you.
-Listen carefully to the chatter from the rear seat of the van as you drive her and her teammates to soccer practice.
-Read carefully what they write on your Father’s Day card this Sunday.
-Think about why they chose that gift for you.
+Listen carefully to the chatter from the rear seat as you drive her and her teammates to soccer practice.
+Read carefully what they write on your Father’s Day.
 They all tell a story.

 Your kids know who you are.
 They love you as their hero.
 Think about what they value and what they need.
 Be there for them.

 I love you for who you are; not the one you feel a need to be